erinhengel/readability/README.md

 3. Run `4-master.do` in Stata.
 4. Execute `Figure-3.nb` and `Figure-G.2.nb` (both in the `0-code/output` directory) in Mathematica.

 Each step can be executed individually by following the steps outlined below.
 Alternatively, the Bash script `5-master.sh` completes all five steps automatically.
-To run `5-master.sh`, install the latest version of [WolframScript](https://www.wolfram.com/wolframscript/) and follow the instructions under the `1-update-textatistic.py` and `4-master.do` headings for installing `Textatistic` and an SQLite driver, respectively.
+To run `5-master.sh`, install the latest version of [WolframScript](https://www.wolfram.com/wolframscript/) and follow the instructions under the `1-update-textatistic.py` heading for installing `Textatistic` and `pandas`.
 Then, navigate to the project's root directory and issue the following command in a Bash shell:

 ```bash
 sh 5-master.sh